Chalarangelo/30-seconds-of-code/snippets/getScrollPosition.md

 Returns the scroll position of the current page.

 - Use `Window.pageXOffset` and `Window.pageYOffset` if they are defined, otherwise `Element.scrollLeft` and `Element.scrollTop`.
-- Omit the single argument, `el`, to use a default value of `window`.
+- Omit the single argument, `el`, to use the global `Window` object.

 ```js
 const getScrollPosition = (el = window) => ({